protobom/cel/docs/functions.md

 # Functions Inventory

-This is an initial inventory of the functions planned for each of the three objects currently exposed to the bomshell runtime environment:
+This is an initial inventory of the functions planned for each of the three objects currently exposed to the CEL runtime environment:

 | method | Return Value | Description | SBOM | NodeList | Node |
 | --- | --- | --- | --- | --- | --- |